laveenatiwari/laveenatiwari/README.md

 - 👋 Hi, I’m @laveenatiwari
-- 👀 I’m a Software tester
+- 👀 I’m a Software tester and interested in Web Automation Testing using Java with Selenium based project
-- 🌱 I’m currently learning Advanced Java
+- 🌱 I’m currently learning Cypress and Advanced Selenium concepts
 - 💞️ I’m looking to collaborate on projects based on Selenium Java and BDD
 - 📫 How to reach me ...